-Looking for free STL file downloads for your 3D printer?
-Here are the best websites to get free 3D printer models/3D printer files.
+Looking for free 3D printer models to download?
+Here are the 35 best sites and search engines to find free STL files or 3D printer files.

 Some of these sites also include storefronts for selling 3D printing designs.
 So if you’re a 3D modeler and fancy making some spare cash, these are perfect platforms for showcasing your work and selling it.

 If you don’t have access to a 3D printer, simply upload the STL files to our 3D Printing Price Comparison Service to have your favorite models 3D printed in industrial quality.

 Have we missed your favorite site for free STL file downloads?
 Let us know in the comments, and we’ll add them in a future update.

 |NIH 3D Print Exchange||Repository||Free||★★★★★||★★★★|

 The single biggest content repository for 3D printer models on the internet is Thingiverse, a website operated by MakerBot Industries, the creators of the popular Replicator series of 3D printers.
 The site is well established and mature, with a huge community of dedicated makers offering free STL files to download in varying categories and complexity.
 Once you are logged in, you can share tagged 3D printer models in a personal collection.
 If you’re looking for cool things to 3D print, this is the best place to start.

 The mission statement of GrabCAD is to “help mechanical engineers build great products faster”.
 The site offers tools that help users collaborate in the development of their 3D printer models.
 But for the typical 3D printing enthusiast (like yourself), the best part of the site is their large library of 3D printer files — available as free STL files and other formats — created by the largest community of over a million engineers, designers and manufacturers.
 Besides free STL files, the site offers the free 3D printing software GrabCAD Workbench and GrabCAD Print.